 Very often, bed linens such as fitted sheets, comforters/duvets, quilt and blankets are piled on top of one another haphazardly.
-If this shocking mess is what you see when you open your cupboard, it’s a sign for you learn how to fold and store bed linens the right way.
+If this shocking mess is what you see when you open your cupboard, it’s a sign for you to learn how to fold and store bed linens the right way.

-1. Folding Fitted Sheets
+Folding Fitted Sheets

 Fitted sheets can be a pain to fold, especially with the springy elastics at the side.
 Here’s a simple video tutorial on how you can fold your fitted sheets neatly.
-Watch it from the start!

 Tip: Before you begin folding them, it’s good to work on an elevated surface, like a wide king-sized bed or wide coffee table.
 It will help you reach corners easier and serve as support.

-1.2 Marie Kondo Way
+2. The Marie Kondo Way

 Here, Marie Kondo teaches 3 versions for different sections of storage.